ar5had/node-notes/README.md

   * In case of bl we have used toString even when we have setEncoding for response stream because bl doesnt have a setEncoding method.

-## Making multiple GET requests in order
+## Making multiple GET requests in an predefined order
 Don't expect servers to play nicely!
 They are not going to
 give you complete responses in the order you hope.